 Ask learners to create a mural about similarities and differences.
-They could create a rainbow containing all the answers to the above questions, to build a rainbow of diversity.
+They could create a rainbow containing all the answers to the above questions, to build a rainbow of diversity or they could create shot video clips to make a group video showcasing their differences and similarities.